 one whole morel mushroom and two halves lie on white background

-A. When picking morels, never place them in a plastic bag or sealed container.
-The morels must have ventilation or they will start to decompose.
+When picking morels, never place them in a plastic bag or sealed container.
+The morels must have ventilation, or they will start to decompose.
 If not eaten right away, fresh morels can be refrigerated for a week or two.

-A. Yes.
-They can be frozen.
+Morels can be frozen.
 I lay them out on a cutting board (cut side up), individually, and placed them in the freezer.
 After they are frozen, I put them in a plastic bag.
 The pre-freezing prevents them from freezing to one another.
 This allows me to take only a few from the bag, as needed.
-And, morels can also be dehydrated or dried.
+And morels can also be dehydrated or dried.

 Photo Courtesy of Dawn DeCamp morel and ramps